 Laura volunteers with Philadelphia VIP and the Homeless Advocacy Project and has found pro bono service to be a valuable opportunity to take a leadership role in protecting the interests of her clients.
 Read more.

 Before he even graduated law school, Greg became involved in pro bono service.
 Ever since, he has made a point to make pro bono part of his legal practice.
 Read more.

-Timothy provides pro bono service for Aaron's Presents, an organization helping youth engage with their communities, and also assists an individual seeking asylum.
+Timothy provides pro bono service for Aaron's Presents, an organization helping youth engage with their communities, and also assists an individual seeking asylum through PAIR, an organization that provides free immigration services to indigent asylum seekers and detained immigrants, assuring fairness and access to justice.
 Read more.